A topic from the subject of Biochemistry in Chemistry.

 Basic Concepts

-• Receptors: Proteins on the cell surface or within the cell that specifically bind ligands.
+• Receptors: Proteins on the cell surface or within the cell that specifically bind ligands, triggering intracellular changes.

-• Second Messengers: Molecules generated inside the cell in response to ligand binding, which amplify the signal.
+• Second Messengers: Intracellular molecules generated in response to ligand binding, amplifying the signal and relaying it to downstream targets.

-• Signal Transduction Pathways: Sequences of biochemical reactions that relay the signal from the receptor to the target.
+• Signal Transduction Pathways: Sequences of biochemical reactions that relay the signal from the receptor to the target molecules, leading to a cellular response.

 Equipment and Techniques